Migrant crisis: Role of NGO

 The Washington, D.C.-based Migration Policy Institute is an institution working in this area.
 Global Crisis Centre of PricewaterhouseCoopers focuses on migrant crisis management.

 Crisis and the immigration system

-Broken immigration system (Crisis) is what immigration experts and lawyers refer to as failure in the management of "push and pull factors."
+Broken immigration system is what immigration experts and lawyers refer to as failure in the management of "push and pull factors."
 Push forces for the displaced people are summarized as running from horrors and poverty in the departure country toward a broken immigration system in the receiving states.
-Pull forces are receiving states having a functioning economy, the safer-faster journey with the help of communication technology (organize and warn) and established smuggler networks which has safer-faster ways to move people.
-The condition of refugees or asylum seekers in receiving countries, from the perspective of governments, employers, and citizens, is a topic of continual debate (debate on migrant crises), and on the other end, the violation of migrant human rights is an ongoing crisis.
+Pull forces are receiving states having a functioning economy, a safer journey with the help of communication technology and established smuggler networks which have faster ways to move people.
+The condition of refugees or asylum seekers in receiving countries, from the perspective of governments, employers, and citizens, is a topic of continual debate, and on the other end, the violation of migrant human rights is an ongoing crisis.